This interior design trend is on fire, literally

 And the good news is you don’t have to hire a specialist in shou sugi ban or mess around with a burning-hot flame yourself to achieve the look.
 You can buy charred wood in shiplap or board profiles that are bold, versatile and easy to install on your own.

-Now, with UFP-Edge Charred Wood, DIYers can give their home or project this beautiful look.
+Now, with Charred Wood, DIYers can give their home or project this beautiful look.

-In addition to a natural look, you can also get Charred Wood in any of seven bold and vibrant colors: Canyon (brown), Ash (gray), Smoke (white), Coastal (teal), Sunrise (yellow), Lava (red) and Deep Sea (blue).
+In addition to a natural look, you can also get Charred Wood comes in a few different prefinished colors : Canyon (brown), Ash (gray), and Smoke (white).

 Although Charred Wood hearkens back to an ancient architectural technique, it’s quite at home as a contemporary design feature.
 In fact, it’s becoming increasingly popular in large part because it can create either a modern or rustic feel.

-Check out the gallery below for some inspiration on how you could use UFP-Edge Charred Wood in your home:
+Check out the images below for some inspiration on how you could use Charred Wood in your home:

 Canyon Charred Wood shiplap in living room with yellow couch